wilsonrljr/sysidentpy/README.md

 is distributed under the 3-Clause BSD license.

-The project was started in 2018 by Wilson R. L. Junior, Luan Pascoal and Samir A. M. Martins as a project for System Identification discipline.
+The project was started in 2018 by Wilson R. L. Junior, Luan Pascoal C. Andrade and Samir A. M. Martins as a project for System Identification discipline.
 Samuel joined early in 2019 and since then have contributed.

 Website: http://sys-identpy.org